TCDorman/TCDorman/README.md

 - 👋 Hi, I’m @TCDorman
 - 👀 I’m interested in world travel, cars, and sports!
-- 🌱 I’m currently learning about information technology.
+- 🌱 I’m currently managing a SW support team for Modula USA.
-- 💞️ I’m looking to collaborate on all different kinds of work to gain experience.
+- 💞️ Developing a Slotting SW for use at enterprise level.
 - 📫 How to reach me Email: timothycolindorman@gmail.com

 <!---